ADmad/cakephp-social-auth/README.md

     return $user;
 }
 ```

+Upon successful authentication the user identity is persisted to session
+under key you have specified in middleware config (`Auth.User` by default).

 In case of authentication failure user is redirected back to login URL with
 `error` query string variable.
 It can have one of these values: